KoalasinTraffic/KoalasinTraffic.github.io/spd/_boss/kraken.md

 # Kraken Boss

 The kraken periodically strikes nearby towers with its tentacles and can [destroy towers](/spd/tower) with its massive damage.
 This action can not be stopped.
-This boss is the main disruptor for mazing levels, but can still be recovered through quick tactics.
+This boss is the main disruptor for mazing levels, but can be recovered through quick tactics.

-Damage per attack: 10 HP
+* Damage per Attack: 10 HP

-Attack frequency: 9 seconds
+* Attack Frequency: 9 seconds

-Health: 180%
+* Health: 180%

-Movement Speed: 71%
+* Movement Speed: 71%

+* Damage to Player Base: 20 HP

 <img src="/assets/images/spd/enemy-kraken.gif" width="449" height="283">